sysfatal/hacklab0x2/docs/index.md

 _Mon Apr 15 13:11:28 CEST 2024_

-We are proud to announce the first edition of the Criptored Cybersecurity Talks, organized by the Hacklab² and Criptored!
+We are proud to announce the first edition of the Criptored Cybersecurity Talks, organized by Hacklab² and Criptored!

 When: Jun 14 16:00-20:00